 17. You have the right to speak your truth.

 Narcissists often silence their partners, making them feel like their experiences and opinions don’t matter.
 Reclaiming your voice is a powerful part of healing.
 You have the right to speak about your experiences, to say no, and to express your needs and wants without fear.
+Your voice matters, and it should be heard.

 18. You deserve a love that doesn’t hurt.

 Perhaps the most important truth to confront is that you deserve love that is kind, respectful, and doesn’t come with strings attached.
 Healthy love doesn’t demand that you compromise your values, ignore your needs, or constantly prove your worth.
-As you heal, hold on to this truth — it will guide you towards healthier relationships in the future.
+As you heal, hold on to this truth.
+It will guide you towards healthier relationships in the future.